Nikki Stanton: Loan to Perth Glory, 2015–2019

 Following the 2015 NWSL season, Stanton went on loan to Perth Glory for the 2015-16 W-League season.
-She played all 990 minutes of the season for Perth.
 Stanton returned to Perth for the 2016-17 W-League where she once again played every minute of the season.
 Perth advanced to the 2017 W-League Grand Final but lost to Melbourne City 2–0.

 Stanton returned to Perth for the 2017-18 W-League season.
 She suffered a broken arm in a game on November 5, 2017, which forced her to miss a month of the season.
 Stanton re-signed with Perth for the 2018-19 W-League season, her fourth season with the team.
 Perth returned to the Grand Final in 2019 but lost to Sydney FC 4–2.

-Chicago Red Stars, 2018–2019
+Chicago Red Stars, 2018–2019, 2021

 In her first season with Chicago, Stanton played in 20 games for the Red Stars.
 She advanced to the NWSL play-offs for the first time in her career as the Red Stars finished fourth and qualified for the play-offs.

-Chicago lost to the North Carolina Courage 2–0 in the semi-final.
+OL Reign / Seattle Reign, 2022–2024

+In 2022, Stanton won the NWSL Shield and The Women's Cup invitational tournament during her first season at OL Reign.

+Vancouver Rise, 2025–

+On January 9, 2025 it was announced that Stanton had signed with Vancouver Rise of Northern Super League On July 19, 2025, Stanton came off the bench and was initially credited with scoring her first goal for the club in a 6-0 victory against Halifax Tides FC (however, later it was changed to an own goal).
+On November 15, 2025, she was substituted on in the inaugural NSL Final, replacing the injured Quinn, and took a corner which prompted an AFC Toronto own goal, helping the Rise to a 2–1 victory over AFC Toronto which won them the 2025 Diana B. Matheson Cup.